American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 If you’re a credit card user who’s all about maximizing your rewards, you already know how important it is to weigh a credit card’s annual fee against the value of its benefits.

-The Platinum Card® from American Express includes lots of perks with a potential combined value that easily exceeds its annual fee.
+American Express Platinum Card® includes lots of perks with a potential combined value that easily exceeds its annual fee.
 If you like a bit of luxury, you may be able to fully maximize the card’s features.

 But several other premium rewards cards offer similar benefits geared toward high-end travel for a lower annual fee, so consider what’s best for your budget.

-Based on the annual fee and the types of benefits, it’s pretty clear The Platinum Card® from American Express is a card for someone who isn’t pinching pennies.
+Based on the annual fee and the types of benefits, it’s pretty clear American Express Platinum Card® is a card for someone who isn’t pinching pennies.
 But if you’re big on travel, it’s a great way to amp up those experiences.

 Redemption options include statement credits, paying with points when shopping with Amex partners, and transferring points to airline and hotel loyalty programs.